 I learned a ton of interesting stuff about Dickens, the setting of Lebanon, Illinois, and the time period while I was researching for A Matter of Time.
 Read my posts below to find out the history behind the story.
-Visit again for new posts soon.
+And keep scrolling for a free peak at chapter one.

 In Lebanon, Illinois the annual Victorian Holiday Festival kicks off a month of celebrating Christmas—and Charles Dickens.
 He’s the town’s claim to fame ever since he stayed at the Mermaid Inn during his 1842 tour of America.
 But judging from the snarky comments Dickens wrote in his travelogue, he was certainly not a fan of Lebanon.